mobify/workshop--adaptivejs-site/README.md

    * Use `http://www.merlinspotions.com/potions` as the site URL.

-3. In your editor app, in the `/assets/styles/components` folder, create a new `_newsletter.scss` newsletter component SCSS file.
+3. In your editor app, in the `app/components/newsletter` folder, create a new `_style.scss` newsletter component SCSS file.
 4. Add the following style content to your file:

     ```SCSS